 If you're sitting on at least $1,000 and it's scratching an itch in your pocket, consider investing it rather than spending it on something frivolous.
 But the question that then beckons us is: Can you really make extra cash quickly just by investing $1,000?

 The answer to that is a resounding, "Yes."

 While there are plenty of ways you can make money fast by doing odd online jobs or generating it through things like affiliate marketing or email marketing, to actually earn money by investing with just $1,000 might present more challenges, and frankly, more risks.
 That is, of course, unless you know what you're doing.

-However, all risks aside, even if you're living paycheck-to-paycheck, you still may be able to conjure up an extra $1,000 to put towards an investment if you're creative.
+However, all risks aside, even if you're living paycheck-to-paycheck, you still may be able to conjure up an extra $1,000 to put towards your investment portfolio if you're creative.

-Before you dive in, there are some mindset principles that you need to adhere to.
+Before you start investing, there are some mindset principles that you need to adhere to.
 Moving beyond the scarcity mentality is crucial.
 Too many of us live our lives with the notion that there's never enough things to go around -- that we don't have enough time, cash flow, connections or opportunities to grow and live life at a higher level.

 That's just a belief system.
 Think and you shall become.
-If you think you can't get rich or even make a sizable amount of extra income by investing it into lucrative short-term investment vehicles, then it's much more of a mindset issue than anything else.
-You don't need to invest a lot of money with any of the following strategies to reach your personal finance goals.
+If you think you can't get rich or even make a sizable amount of extra passive income by investing it into lucrative short-term investment objectives, then it's much more of a mindset issue than anything else.
+You don't need to invest a lot of money with any of the following strategies to reach your personal financial goals.